In a rut when it comes to knowing what to post on Facebook? Frustrated because you can't get in front of your fans?

 14. Share a Picture of Your Business, Employees or Office

 Sharing a photo of your workspace, your employees or even your customers (with their permission, of course) makes your business so much more relatable!
-Knowing there are real people behind your brand will go a long way to building trust and relationships.
+Knowing there are real people behind your brand is a Facebook post idea that will go a long way to building trust and relationships.

 15. Get Personal